Dr0n3rg/odin-recipes/README.md

 # odin-recipes
-My Second Repo for html
+This Repo is for html project which i will be writing using The Odin Project tutorials